 The concept of financial assistance was abolished in Jersey in 2008.

 The two primary insolvency procedures relating to Jersey companies are as follows:

-- a creditors' winding up under the Companies Law.
+- a creditors’ winding up under the Companies Law.
 This is commenced by a special resolution of the shareholders of a company.
-Therefore a creditors' winding up cannot be commenced by a third party creditor and consequently it is essential a lending institution takes a security interest over shares to ensure this option is available to it.
+It follows that a creditors’ winding up cannot be commenced by a third party creditor.
 A liquidator must be appointed to conduct the winding up; and

 - upon the property of the company being declared ‘en désastre’ under the Bankruptcy (Désastre) (Jersey) Law 1990 (the ‘Désastre Law’).
 In a désastre, Her Majesty’s Viscount (a court appointed officer) conducts and administers the procedure.
 Immediately upon the making of the declaration of désastre, all the property and powers of the debtor vest in the Viscount, who will then conduct the désastre by gathering in the assets of the debtor and, after being reimbursed for his costs and expenses, paying the creditors to the extent possible, in accordance with the statutory provisions.
 An application for a declaration may be made by a creditor with a liquidated claim of not less than £3,000.
 The application must be accompanied by an affidavit of the creditor stating that, amongst other things, to the best of his knowledge and belief, the debtor is insolvent.
 ‘Insolvency’ is defined in the Désastre Law as being the inability of a debtor to pay his debts when they fall due.